Electronic Arts (NASDAQ:EA) Issues FY 2023 Earnings Guidance

 Electronic Arts (NASDAQ:EA – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $7.05-$7.15 for the period, compared to the consensus EPS estimate of $7.43.
+The company provided earnings per share guidance of $7.05-$7.15 for the period, compared to the consensus earnings per share estimate of $7.43.
 The company issued revenue guidance of $7.90 billion-$8.10 billion, compared to the consensus revenue estimate of $8.02 billion.Electronic Arts also updated its Q1 2023 guidance to $0.16-$0.27 EPS.

+Electronic Arts (NASDAQ:EA – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
+The game software company reported $0.80 EPS for the quarter, missing analysts’ consensus estimates of $1.43 by ($0.63).
+The company had revenue of $1.75 billion during the quarter, compared to analyst estimates of $1.77 billion.
+Electronic Arts had a return on equity of 18.99% and a net margin of 11.29%.
+The company’s revenue for the quarter was up 17.5% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.72 earnings per share.
+Equities analysts predict that Electronic Arts will post 5.69 earnings per share for the current fiscal year.

-A number of equities research analysts have recently weighed in on EA shares.
-Atlantic Securities upgraded shares of Electronic Arts from a neutral rating to an overweight rating and set a $160.00 price objective on the stock in a report on Wednesday, January 19th.
-Wedbush dropped their target price on shares of Electronic Arts from $200.00 to $180.00 and set an outperform rating on the stock in a research report on Thursday, January 27th.
-Stifel Nicolaus dropped their target price on shares of Electronic Arts from $165.00 to $155.00 in a research report on Thursday, April 21st.
-Barclays dropped their target price on shares of Electronic Arts from $152.00 to $127.00 and set an equal weight rating on the stock in a research report on Wednesday, February 2nd.
-Finally, Morgan Stanley dropped their target price on shares of Electronic Arts from $155.00 to $150.00 and set an equal weight rating on the stock in a research report on Wednesday, January 19th.
-Six analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-According to MarketBeat.com, Electronic Arts has a consensus rating of Buy and a consensus target price of $160.63.
+A number of research analysts recently weighed in on the stock.
+Raymond James dropped their price target on shares of Electronic Arts from $158.00 to $150.00 in a research report on Wednesday, May 11th.
+Wedbush cut their price target on shares of Electronic Arts from $180.00 to $164.00 in a report on Wednesday, May 11th.
+Cowen cut their price target on shares of Electronic Arts from $180.00 to $158.00 in a report on Wednesday, May 11th.
+Credit Suisse Group cut their price target on shares of Electronic Arts from $169.00 to $162.00 in a report on Wednesday, May 11th.
+Finally, Sanford C. Bernstein initiated coverage on shares of Electronic Arts in a report on Friday, April 22nd.
+They set an outperform rating and a $157.00 price target on the stock.
+Six equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, Electronic Arts has an average rating of Buy and an average target price of $155.54.

-In other news, insider Vijayanthimala Singh sold 800 shares of the business’s stock in a transaction on Monday, May 2nd.
-The shares were sold at an average price of $118.75, for a total transaction of $95,000.00.
-Following the transaction, the insider now directly owns 19,517 shares of the company’s stock, valued at $2,317,643.75.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, COO Laura Miele sold 3,100 shares of the firm’s stock in a transaction on Monday, May 2nd.
+In other Electronic Arts news, insider Jacob J. Schatz sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 16th.
+The shares were sold at an average price of $133.75, for a total value of $133,750.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Laura Miele sold 3,100 shares of the business’s stock in a transaction that occurred on Monday, May 2nd.
 The stock was sold at an average price of $119.23, for a total transaction of $369,613.00.
-Following the transaction, the chief operating officer now directly owns 20,329 shares of the company’s stock, valued at $2,423,826.67.
+Following the completion of the transaction, the chief operating officer now directly owns 20,329 shares of the company’s stock, valued at approximately $2,423,826.67.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 48,015 shares of company stock valued at $6,094,555.
-0.65% of the stock is owned by insiders.
+Insiders have sold a total of 44,700 shares of company stock worth $5,647,859 in the last ninety days.
+0.65% of the stock is currently owned by insiders.

 Electronic Arts Company Profile (Get Rating)